wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 ## Part 5: Verify the application deployment in the collective

 You have deployed two Liberty servers as the collective members.
-In this section, you will start these two servers from the Liberty Admin Center and run the example applications on the individual Liberty servers to ensure the applications run properly.
+In this section, you start these two servers from the Liberty Admin Center and run the example applications on the individual Liberty servers to ensure the applications run properly.